 These violations are a loss of human dignity and result in unacceptable living conditions for the workers, most of whom are Scheduled Tribes (called "Adivasis").

 The Human Life Development and Research Center (HLDRC), based in Matigara, is a project of the Jesuit Province of Darjeeling that addresses these injustices.
-It accompanies workers both on working tea plantations and in so-called closed gardens, plantations that have been abandoned due to financial or other problems, leaving the workers without a livelihood or income.

 The HLDRC also conducts research and maintains a database on migrant and missing women, including victims of trafficking.
 It coordinates its activities with the Delhi-based Jesuits in Social Action (JESA) and is an active member of the Lok Manch.